 The way you sequence projects can make a huge difference to your bottom line.
 Both to the short-term costs and the long-term profits you can gain.
 Factoring in the impact of delaying an item while prioritizing the backlog and building roadmaps can help avoid unnecessary losses or reach your goals faster.

 Portfolio management won’t have the positive effects listed above if you aren’t executing.
-It helps avoid the drawbacks of both traditional planning methods and shoot-from-the-hip execution, but without execution then there’s honestly no reason to focus on portfolio yet.
-Consistent action and delivery of value are critical for realizing the full benefits of a portfolio management process.
+It helps avoid the drawbacks of both traditional planning methods and shoot-from-the-hip execution, but without consistent action, you won’t realize the full benefits of a portfolio management process.
+However, sometimes taking a hard look at how you’re investing your time and resources can help identify why execution isn’t happening so you can remove the blockers.

 Portfolio management is a system that needs to be designed, built, and operated.
 However, with the right elements that complement each other, it can help you save money, seize opportunities, and more effectively use what you already have to achieve your mission.